Anacapa WECs

 Advanced controls

-Collaborative research with industrial and academic partners has given Centipod an advanced control strategy utilizing Model Predictive Control (MPC), unlocking WEC potential.
+Collaborative research with industrial and academic partners has given Anacapa an advanced control strategy utilizing Model Predictive Control (MPC), unlocking WEC potential.

 Low mass

-Using advanced controls, the Centipod WEC is capable of effectively operating in a wide band of WEC mechanical response frequency, excitation frequency pairs, allowing for low mass WEC bodies.
+Using advanced controls, the Anacapa WEC is capable of effectively operating in a wide band of WEC mechanical response frequency, excitation frequency pairs, allowing for low mass WEC bodies.

 Modular